~ Draco and Hermione ~

-"If you've got cold feet, I'll be more than happy to-" offered Harry, looking rather amused but also slightly concerned at the same time.
+"If you've got cold feet, I'm more than happy to take your place," offered Harry, looking amused at her fear but also slightly concerned at the same time.

-"Shut up, Potter," Pansy snapped, but her feisty attitude wasn't there and her voice shook slightly.
+"Shut up Potter," Pansy snapped, but her feisty attitude had vanished and her voice shook slightly.
 Theodore pointed to the potion on the right, which was dark green, bubbly and emanating black fumes.

-"That seems like the best of the three," he said, almost as if he'd calculated the safety of all three potions and come up with the idea.
-Snape nodded in agreement just a tiny bit before speaking.
+"That seems like the best option of the three, not that any of them are good," he said, almost as if he'd calculated the safety of all three potions and come up with the idea.
+Snape nodded in agreement before speaking.

 "As you should know by now, this subject isn't just about brewing the perfect potion.
-It is also about identifying foreign potions, understanding how different ingredients react, and evaluating the danger of potions," said Snape, as he nodded in approval for them to continue.
+It is also about identifying foreign potions, understanding how different ingredients react with each other and the human body, and evaluating the danger of potions in a real life context," said Snape, as he nodded in approval for them to continue.
 Pansy took a deep breath, and began filling up a small flask with the bubbly green potion anxiously.
 As she did this Harry smeared his lips with his own Wiggenweld Potion, which he'd brewed flawlessly thanks to the Half-Blood Prince book.
 There was an eerie silence as all eyes were on Pansy.
 Her pale hand shook as she raised the flask to her mouth, her eyes conveying how badly she wished she didn't have to drink it.
 After a moment or two however, she quickly tipped a tiny amount of the green liquid into her mouth and swallowed in disgust.
-Then her eyes rolled back into her head and she passed out.
-The flask fell and shattered to the ground, and she slumped directly into Harry's arms.
+After a few moments, her eyes rolled back into her head and she passed out.
+The flask fell and shattered to the ground before anyone could catch it, and she slumped directly into Harry's arms.

 "Tergeo," said Snape, casting the spell to clean away the spare potion that was on the floor.
 As he did this, Pansy suddenly began to convulse in Harry's arms.
-In the heat of the moment and having no idea what else to do, Harry kissed her.
-The convulsions stopped immediately as the Wiggenweld Potion went to work.
+In the heat of the moment and having no idea what else to do, Harry kissed her with the Wiggenweld Potion on his lips.
+The convulsions stopped as the Wiggenweld Potion went to work.
 The entire room was deathly quiet from shock.

 "Everyone go back to your benches and make room.
-Potter give her more Wiggenweld Potion - not yours, mine, now!" ordered Snape quickly.
+Theodore give her more Wiggenweld Potion, not yours, mine, now!" ordered Snape quickly.

 "So provocation is an excuse to poison someone so severely they end up convulsing and in the Hospital Wing?
 What, did McGonagall suddenly change the school rules?" he asked snidely, surprising Hermione slightly.
-He always acted annoying and stupid, but he sure knew what he was talking about and he had a good point.
+He always acted annoying and stupid, but he sure knew how to whip up an argument.

 "No it isn't an excuse, but Pansy's actions contributed to her being poisoned just as much as Harry's.
-If she hadn't ruined her own potion, she would have been fine," argued Hermione.
+If she hadn't ruined her own potion, she would have been fine," Hermione repeated.